The Fall Journal is here - Join the 1871 Club to get yours today

 Specs

-• Screen Size: Pairs with phone
+• Screen Size: NA (pairs with phone)

 • Imaging Modes: Sonar and ice fishing modes